 Most mindboggling, though, were those instances down the stretch where he survived the long, brutal exchange.
 Here’s a little point—the best of the tournament—that Federer would lose 99 times out of 100.
 If he hasn’t found a way to apply pressure early on, he generally will not somehow find it over time, as his legs begin to ache while Nadal’s remains as fresh as ever, his spin refusing to relent.
 But here is Federer, somehow finding the sweet opportunity on stroke number 26, and on the run no less:

 After the first two games of this deciding set, he was down a break and seemingly fated for another runner-up trophy and more waterworks.
 But then there he was, breaking back for the second time straight, somehow beating Nadal at his own grueling game and betraying no weakness in the areas where the Spaniard had historically punished him.
-Federer couldn’t have asked for a sweeter way to snag title number 18 and lengthen even further the shadow he casts on the sport.
+Federer couldn’t have scripted a sweeter way to snag major number 18 and lengthen even further the shadow he casts on the sport.